calliope-project/calliope/docs/examples/urban_scale/index.md

 CSV is a simple text-based format that stores tables by comma-separated rows.
 We did not define any `sink` option in the definition of these demands.
 Instead, this is done directly via a node-specific override.
-For this node, the files `demand_heat.csv` and `demand_power.csv` are loaded.
-As no column is specified, Calliope will assume that the column name matches the node name `X1`.

 - Coordinates are defined, but they will not be used for anything in the model as we have already defined the `distance` along links when we defined our transmission technologies.
 Coordinates are therefore only useful for geospatial visualisations.
 - An `available_area` is defined, which will limit the maximum area of all `area_use` technologies to the e.g. roof space available at our node.